rossunger/Obsidian-Vault/Ideas/Coming Home Festival.md

 Sacred fire all the time.
 Lodges once or twice a day.
 Feast.
 Light social time in between workshops
-Dancing and music at night? ecstatic dance...
+Dancing and music at night? ecstatic dance...concerts

+brittany: something about chakras... each day is a focus on a specific chakra?